Are you curious about your urine?

 - Bilirubin – may indicate liver disease, heavy drinking alcohol, fatty liver, diabetes.

-- Ketones – may indicate a low carbohydrate diet, chronic vomiting and diarrhoea, have an eating disorder, pregnancy.
+- Ketones – may indicate dehydration, a low carbohydrate diet, chronic vomiting and diarrhoea, an eating disorder, pregnancy.

 - Leucocytes – kidney/bladder infections/stones.